Counseling to Enhance Women's Lives

 Find Your Happiness by Starting Small

 We all want to live in tune with our strengths.
 We envision lives of purpose, connection and fulfillment.
 We want to be loved, respected and valued.
 But, things don't always work out as planned.
 Although common, unexpected struggles can be upsetting, even overwhelming.
 You may find yourself responding to difficulties in ways you know are not helpful.
-Let's remember that as awful as they feel, stressful times present opportunities for learning and growth.
+As awful as they feel, tough times present opportunities for learning and growth.

 Be Aware and Accept